bbauska/LFS170x/readme.md

 When we talk about Byzantine Fault Tolerance, we're talking about the generals having more access, having more mathematicians, or more computing power on their side than the empire within the city.

-So, if I'm the generals and I can hire more mathematicians, then that means that I can encrypt my messages going through the city with greater and greater complexity, and if the balance of power becomes greatly tipped in the favor of the generals outside the city, they can use encryption methods which are so complex, that there really is no real chance, or a very small chance that any of the mathematicians inside the city will be able to intercept that message, decrypt it, change the contents, re-encrypt it, and do so in a time quick enough that the generals don't notice anything has happened.
+If I'm the generals and I can hire more mathematicians, then that means that I can encrypt my messages going through the city with greater and greater complexity, and if the balance of power becomes greatly tipped in the favor of the generals outside the city, they can use encryption methods which are so complex, that there really is no real chance, or a very small chance that any of the mathematicians inside the city will be able to intercept that message, decrypt it, change the contents, re-encrypt it, and do so in a time quick enough that the generals don't notice anything has happened.

-And so, this is **Byzantine Fault Tolerance**.
+This is **Byzantine Fault Tolerance**.

 This is the fault tolerance mechanism that we see used in most public blockchain solutions right now, including Bitcoin, including Ethereum, although Ethereum is working on transitioning to a system called Proof of Stake, which we'll talk about in a later section.

 But, when you hear Byzantine Fault Tolerance, often abbreviated as BFT, all we're talking about is this idea that blockchains become secure if they have more computing power, more hash power in the chain than off the chain.

 Solutions like Ethereum, 16,000 plus nodes, or Bitcoin, the largest blockchain network that there is, with over 30,000 nodes, offer us a high degree of security and immutability, because the computing power on those networks is so great that there's really no reasonable chance that an adversary could ever control as much or more computing power to attack the data on that blockchain.

 And if someone ever were to, chances are the economics behind it would be such that they would spend more to simultaneously harness all that computing power, than they could possibly stand to gain.

-And so, this is Byzantine Fault Tolerance.
+This is Byzantine Fault Tolerance.

 It is the root of cryptography, which is simply the study of how do we send information back and forth securely in the presence of adversaries and bad actors, and it's what underlies all the security and immutability that we get in blockchain.

 <h3>Types of Cryptography in Blockchain</h3>